yuweiping/awesome-stars/README.md

 *   [lchh5/GeminiPro-Next-Web](https://github.com/lchh5/GeminiPro-Next-Web) - Google Gemini Pro UI (Base on ChatGPT-Next-Web). 一键拥有你自己的跨平台 Gemini 应用。

-*   [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
+*   [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letting you easily develop and deploy complex question-answering systems without the need for extensive setup or configuration.

 *   [codeacme17/echo-ui](https://github.com/codeacme17/echo-ui) - A UI library born for WAA